 I’ve been involved with dog sports for over 25 years and began teaching in the late 1990s for a small local agility club.
 I’m the owner of Savvy Dog Sports and a faculty member at Fenzi Dog Sports Academy where I teach both Nosework and Obedience.
 I fell in love with dog sports out of my love of teaching and training my Belgian Tervuren Rival.
 She opened up my world to the wonderful world of dog sports and people who share my same passion.

 Starting with my mix breed Dreyfus in flyball, I went on to train and compete in conformation, agility, obedience, herding and tracking with Rival.
 She was my Novice A dog and together we became the first CH OTCH MACH Belgian Tervuren.
 All those letters mean we obtained our conformation, obedience and agility Championships!
 We competed and placed in many regional and national events, winning Ultimate Dog (High Combined in Utility and Agility) at the All Star tournament in 2002, along with being the repeat 60 weave pole champs!

 One of my favorite things is a versatile team!
 I truly believe that participating in multiple sports is enriching to both person and dog and builds on that mutual partnership and trust.
 I am a consummate learner and energetic instructor, immersing myself in everything dog training!
 While teaching agility early in my career, I found how rewarding it was to teach and help others.
 The simple truth?
 People just really love their dogs and enjoy doing activities with them.
 Knowing this helps set the tone for how I run classes; giving students ample working time, staying positive when things get challenging, and giving more than 100% of my efforts toward their development.

-In my other life, I am married to a very supportive husband and we recently celebrated our son’s 18th birthday!
+In my other life, I am married to a very supportive husband and we recently celebrated our son recently finished his first year of college!
 I work very hard at balancing life and hope I am succeeding at “doing it all”.